 - Declutter.
 Get rid of toys they don’t use, and things that make a mess.
 More toys doesn’t equal more play, and if anything the opposite is true.
 Create a curated space that inspires rather than overwhelms.
 Having full, messy cupboards also means nowhere to put all the stuff on your surfaces.
 Clear your cupboards and play areas of broken toys and anything they don’t play with.

 - Get organised.
 Have plenty of space in the cupboards rather than cram everything in.
 Assign zones for each category.
 Label every area and tub so that things are easy to put away.
+Set them up for success.
+Don’t expect them to sort Lego into 100 different categories after their session – one big tub is good enough.
 If your kids can read, use words and have them help you make the labels.
 If they can’t, use pictures instead.
 Get inspiration from their playgroup or childcare.
 Those places are usually very organised.
 There are also some good ideas online.
 Get in touch if you need help.

 - Have them pack up one game before starting a new one.
 Limiting how much can be out at one time keeps mayhem to a minimum.
 For little kids you could keep some things out of reach.
 No easy access to play dough, for example.